[AWS IAM] Policy settings that allow access to only specific hosted zones

 summary

-However, if you use this procedure, you can easily create a policy that allows you to view a specific hosted zone,
+However, this procedure makes it easy to create a policy that allows access to a specific hosted zone, so

 Thank you for watching!